spiffe/go-spiffe/examples/README.md

+# Deprecation Warning

+__NOTE:__ The code samples in this directory were written for the [v1 version](../README.md) of the go-spiffe library, which will be deprecated soon.

+We recommend that you write new code using the `v2` go-spiffe module.
+See [go-spiffe (v2) Examples](../v2/examples) for code samples written for the `v2` go-spiffe module.
+See [go-spiffe (v2)](../v2) for general information about the `v2` go-spiffe module.

 # Examples

-This section contains a set of standalone examples that demonstrate different use cases for the go-spiffe library.
+This section contains a set of standalone examples that demonstrate different use cases for the `v1` go-spiffe library.

 ## Use cases